writer/writer-framework/README.md

 - The script only runs once.
 - Non-blocking by default.
 Events are handled asynchronously in a thread pool running in a dedicated process.

 *End-to-end figure, including DOM mutation.
 Tested locally on a Macbook Air M2.
+[Measurement methodology](https://medium.com/@ramiromedina/measuring-time-elapsed-between-an-event-and-its-associated-dom-mutation-80431ad576e1).

 ### Flexible
 - Elements are highly customisable with no CSS required, allowing for shadows, button icons, background colours, etc.